Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Renmark Surrounds SA2 had a median taxpayer income of $47,545 and an average of $53,213.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Renmark Surrounds SA2 had a median income of $47,545 and an average of $53,213 among taxpayers.
 This is lower than the national average.
-In comparison, Rest of SA had a median income of $48,920 and an average of $58,933.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes as of September 2025 would be approximately $51,729 (median) and $57,896 (average).
-Census data indicates Renmark Surrounds' household, family, and personal incomes rank modestly, between the 33rd and 38th percentiles.
-Income analysis reveals that 35.1% of locals (1,942 people) fall into the $1,500 - $2,999 income category, which is consistent with broader regional trends at 27.5%.
-Housing costs are manageable, with 90.2% retained, but disposable income ranks below average at the 40th percentile.
+The Rest of SA has a median of $48,920 and an average of $58,933.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Renmark Surrounds would be approximately $51,729 (median) and $57,896 (average) as of September 2025.
+Census data indicates household, family, and personal incomes in Renmark Surrounds rank modestly between the 33rd and 38th percentiles.
+Income analysis reveals that 35.1% of locals (1,946 people) fall into the $1,500 - 2,999 category, consistent with broader trends across the region showing 27.5% in the same category.
+Housing costs are manageable with 90.2% retained, but disposable income sits below average at the 40th percentile.

 Frequently Asked Questions - Income